 Then, it was time to put in the built-in shelves to that empty far-right pocket.
 Previously, I just stacked big storage tubs there, but this time I wanted shelves for my husband and I to put our shoes/boots.

 While typing this, my heart is racing because I did the stupidest thing I have ever done in my entire life.
-I have been using our table saw for over 12 years, as well as my husband.
-I have always given him a hard time about keeping the guard on.
-Well…this time I didn’t keep it on.
-It’s by God’s grace that I did not lose two of my finger tips on my left hand.
+I have been using our table saw for over 12 years.
+I have preached about keeping the guard on.
+Well… this time I didn’t keep it on.
+It’s by God’s grace that I did not lose two of my fingertips on my left hand.
 Sorry if you’re squeamish, but just warning you they put those the guard there for a reason.

 OUCH